 If you are looking to find out more about our careers within our Medicine division, please email Nursing@nbt.nhs.uk.

-You can also book a digital networking video call with our Medicine Recruitment Lead for the day.
-This will take place using Zoom and is available for today (04 September 2020) only.
-Limited places available for this so book quickly to avoid disappointment.
+You can also book a Zoom networking video call with our Medicine Recruitment Lead.
+This will take place using Zoom and is available to book for Thursday 15 October and Friday 16 October only.
+There are limited places available for this so book quickly to avoid disappointment.